Exceptional van Hove Singularities in Pseudogapped Metals

+with $h_{\bk, B_{1g}} = \partial^2 \ep_{\bk}/\partial k_x^2 - \partial^2 \ep_{\bk}/\partial k_y^2$.
+In Fig.~\ref{fig5} we present the $(p, T)$ dependencies of $\chi_{B_{1g}}^{-1}$.
+It has weak $T$-dependence away from the critical doping $p_{ev}$, while at $p_{ev}$ it decreases considerably with lowering temperature (equivalently, $\chi_{B_{1g}}(T)$ increases with lowering $T$), which can be fitted to a Curie-Weiss behavior above a temperature cutoff.
+Taking $t \sim$ 300 meV, the temperature range of the Curie-Weiss behavior in our calculation is 100 K to 300 K, which matches well with the range seen in the experiments.
+Thus, our result is qualitatively close to what has been reported for Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ in Fig. 2(b) of Ref.~\cite{Auvray19}.
+Note, the low temperature downturn in $\chi_{B_{1g}}^{-1}$ for $p \sim p_{ev}$ seen in Fig.~\ref{fig5} is a theoretical prediction that can be checked by performing Raman spectroscopy at lower temperatures.
+Finally, the inset of Fig.~\ref{fig5} shows the doping dependence of $T_0 \equiv \chi_{B_{1g}}^{-1}(T=0)$.
+Once again, the non-monotonic $p$ dependence, with $T_0$ coming close to zero (equivalently, large $\chi_{B_{1g}}$) around $p \sim p_{ev}$, captures what is reported in Fig.~3 of Ref.~\cite{Auvray19}.

 \emph{Conclusion.}--- In summary, motivated by the pseudogap state of the cuprates, we introduced the concept of a strong interaction driven ``exceptional'' van Hove singularity.
 It appears when the single particle dispersion has a singular correction that splits an otherwise simply connected Fermi surface into multiply connected pieces.
 The exceptional van Hove singularity describes the touching of two pieces of the split Fermi surface.
-The associated saddle points of the renormalized dispersion are located on high symmetry lines, but not on high symmetry points, of the Brillouin zone.
-We argued that an exceptional van Hove singularity is proximate to a second order van Hove singularity which can be accessed by tuning the hopping parameters.
-Consequently, the logarithmic singularity of the density of states is guaranteed to have a large prefactor.
-Most importantly, we argued that several classes of hole doped cuprates necessarily encounter this singularity, as they approach the pseudogap end point.
-We showed that important signatures of the singularity, which are in qualitative agreement with experiments, can be found in the doping and temperature dependence of the specific heat, and also in the doping dependence of the nematic susceptibility that probes the antinodal direction.
-We expect distinct signatures of this singularity in the electronic dispersion, which can be detected by photoemission~\cite{loret18} (see discussion associated with Figs.~\ref{figS1} - \ref{figS3} of the SI for further details).
-Finally, our work can be extended in two new directions in the future.
-First, to study interaction driven second van Hove singularities.
-Second, to study exceptional van Hove singularities in heavy fermions, where the Kondo coupling with the localized spins provide a singular correction to the conduction electron dispersion.
+The associated saddle points of the renormalized dispersion are located, not on high symmetry points, but on high symmetry lines of the Brillouin zone.
+This feature is proximate to a second order van Hove singularity.
+Consequently, the logarithmic divergence of the density of states is guaranteed to have a large prefactor.
+Most importantly, we argued that several hole doped cuprates necessarily encounter an exceptional van Hove point as they approach the pseudogap end point, and we showed that the signatures of the singularity can explain recent experiments~\cite{Klein19,Auvray19,Benhabib15,girod21}.
+We expect the electronic dispersion to show features of the exceptional van Hove which can be detected by photoemission~\cite{loret18,zhong22} (see discussion associated with Figs.~S3 - S5 of the SI for further details~\cite{suppl}).